astrovishalthakur/MachineLearning/Movie_rec_system/Readme.md

 ##### You can run the jupyter notebook provided above, and it will generate those files.
 You can copy - paste it to your project.

-# Following Project is a Content Based Recommender System, a KNN based model which uses cosine similarity to find similar data.
+# <p>Following Project is a Content Based Recommender System, a KNN based model which uses cosine similarity to find similar data.</p>